The-OpenROAD-Project/OpenROAD/docs/man/README.md

 - Use pandoc to convert markdown to roff format.
 - Ensure that all the source files are in `src` folder before runnig.
 ```
+make clean

+# Note this step is important as it regenerates the documentation using latest sources.
-make clean && make all
+make preprocess && make all
 ```

 - Setup environment variables as follows.
 This is to avoid overwriting the system default for `MANPATH`.